-Over time, use of alcohol, illicit drugs, and prescription drugs—especially when taken together—can cause toxicity, increases in body temperature, muscular breakdown, and dehydration that can overwork or damage the liver and kidneys.
+Over time, the use of alcohol, illicit drugs, and prescription drugs — especially when taken together — can cause toxicity, increases in body temperature, muscular breakdown, and dehydration that can overwork or damage the liver and kidneys.

 Many prescription and illicit drugs access the same pain and pleasure receptors as essential hormones in the body.
-In turn, hormone imbalances may increase the chances of continued addiction5 and relapse.
+In turn, hormone imbalances may increase the chances of continued addiction and relapse.5

 The same interaction with the brain’s pain and pleasure receptors can cause toxic effects on individual neurons, reducing their ability to function normally.
 Addiction can inhibit cognition, memory, stress response, impulse control, and more.
 Worse, toxins in prescription drugs, illicit drugs, and alcohol can cause damage that leads to stroke, seizure, and early cell death.

 In a traditional sense, this typically means abrupt or rapid discontinuation of alcohol or medications such as benzodiazepines, antidepressants, antipsychotics, heroin, prescription barbiturates, and prescription opioids that require a hospital level of support.
 Abrupt discontinuation of medication can result in a shock to the neuroreceptors that have come to depend on a substance to function and can lead to seizure, stroke, or death.22